Jason-Whitmore/jpf/docs/Examples.md

 Function output data written to disk.
 Check for nn_quadratic_output.csv where Examples.java is.
 ```

-## nnoverfit
+### nnoverfit

 Similar to the polynomialoverfit example, several neural networks will be trained with varying numbers of model parameters on a training dataset of fixed size from
 the function f(x)=x^2.
 A testing dataset will also be created using the same function.
 After training, both a test loss and a training loss will be calculated.
 The datapoint (number of model parameters, test loss / train loss ratio) will be
 displayed to the user and written as a row to "nn_overfit_results.csv" located in the same folder as Examples.java

-As the number of parameters goes up, we should expect to see the ratio of test loss / train loss increase as the neural network overfits, or "memorizes" the
+As the number of parameters goes up, we should expect to see the test loss / train loss ratio increase as the neural network overfits, or "memorizes" the
 training dataset rather than generalizing from it.
 Overfitted models tend to have very loss training loss (memorizing the training dataset) and very high test
 loss (from lack of generalization).